IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-01/README.md

 ![](../images/cns-web-app-ui.png)

 * The images shows you in Kiali the running applications.
-These are the simplified step you see in the image.
+These are the simplified steps you see in the image.

     * 1. The `web-app` will be requested buy our URL to be loaded in a webbrowser.
     * 2. The `web-app` in the webbrowser does connect to `Keycloak` for Authentication.